-"TADFCR" means the total of all Member Additional DFC's at risk; "ADFCR" means the Member Additional DFC at risk.
+"TADFCR" means the total of all Member Additional DFC's at risk;

+"ADFCR" means the Member Additional DFC at risk.

-Appendix A demonstrates an example for how the ranking of individual auctions can be combined to utilise excess contributions.
+Appendix A demonstrates an example for the LME Precious service and how the ranking of individual auctions can be combined to utilise excess contributions.

-4.6.5.7 Any remaining non-defaulting member contributions
+4.6.1.7 Any remaining non-defaulting member contributions